About The Missouri Review

 Our Mission

-The Missouri Review is a not-for-profit organization made possible in part by the generous support of readers and donors.
-We have helped shape the contemporary literary scene by offering the finest work of today’s most important writers and by discovering the brightest new voices in fiction, nonfiction, and poetry.
+The Missouri Review is a not-for-profit organization made possible in part by the generous support of subscribers and patrons.
+We help shape the contemporary literary scene by offering the finest work of today’s writers and by discovering the brightest new voices in fiction, nonfiction, and poetry.

 Our Staff